Semiring Provenance for Lightweight Description Logics: Preliminaries

-\item The access control semiring $\mathbb{A}=(\{P<C<S<T<0\},\min,\max,0,P)$, used to represent clearance levels required to access data \cite{GreenT17}, is the set $\{P,C,S,T,0\}$ (for ``public'', ``confidential'', ``secret'', ``top-secret", and ``nobody knows'') with the minimum and maximum operations \wrt the obvious total ordering $P<C<S<T<0$ as addition and multiplication respectively.
-More generally, \shortciteauthor{BaKP-JWS12}~\citeyear{BaKP-JWS12} define clearance levels through a distributive lattice $(L,\min,\max,\bot,\top)$, which allows for incomparable levels and a higher level of granularity. \end{itemize} From these examples, the counting semiring is the only one which is not absorptive nor $\oplus$-idempotent; the fuzzy and the access control semirings are the only ones which are $\otimes$\mbox{-}idempotent; and the \L ukasiewicz semiring is the only one that is not positive since, for example, $0.1\star_L 0.1=\max(0,0.1+0.1-1)=0$. \end{example}

-The semantics of positive relational algebra queries over databases annotated with elements of any commutative semiring is defined inductively on the structure of the query \cite{Green07-provenance-seminal,GreenT17}.
+\paragraph{Queries over annotated databases} In semiring provenance, database facts are annotated with elements of \emph{commutative semirings}.
+The semantics of positive relational algebra queries (using operations select, project, natural join, rename and union, which are known to be equivalent to union of conjunctive queries and SQL {\sc select-from-where-union} queries) over databases annotated with elements of any commutative semiring is defined inductively on the structure of the query \cite{Green07-provenance-seminal,GreenT17}.
 Intuitively, joint use of the data corresponds to the semiring multiplication while alternative use of the data corresponds to the semiring addition.
 In other words, we \emph{multiply} the annotations of all the facts that together produce an answer, and \emph{add} such products over all combinations yielding the same answer.